stangeorge/learn-go/index.md

 	stop = time.Now()
 	fmt.Println(": ", stop.Sub(start))

->&ast; 4 times in a row: Fibonacci Using Iteration And Concurrency With Multiple CPUs:  4
+> * 4 times in a row: Fibonacci Using Iteration And Concurrency With Multiple CPUs:  4
 >:  2697763845588227525
 >:  2697763845588227525
 >:  2697763845588227525